joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/06/03/travel/capital-one-airport-lounges.html

 **Sam Bennett is a perfect fit on Panthers, 'the definition of a playoff player' — would he walk away?**\
 `Coach Paul Maurice calls Bennett “built for the playoffs.”
-It will have mean a big payday as a free agent this offseason.`\
+It will mean a big payday as a free agent this offseason.`\
 https://nytimes.com/athletic/6399946/2025/06/03/panthers-sam-bennett-free-agency-nhl-playoffs/

 **Tom Thibodeau deserved another season with Knicks**\